Pillber/WFF-Parser/README.md

 # WFF Parser
-A small parser and solver for well-formed forumlas (WFF) in philosopical language, written in Python.
+A small parser and solver for well-formed formulas (WFF) in philosopical language, written in Python.

 ## Example
 ```python